ta5946/alice-rag/docs/technical_notes.md

 The process is demonstrated in [this chat](https://chatgpt.com/share/687e3d47-3f54-8013-916b-d15158683e78).
 The extracted knowledge / qa pairs are stored in the file `eval/datasets/qa_dataset_gpt.json`.

+Before the final evaluation we repeated the answer extraction with GPT-5, enabled thinking and different prompt:

+_I will provide you with text that contains both questions and answers about running ALICE O2 simulations.
+Your task is to answer each question and return a list of JSON objects like: {"question", "answer"}.
+So if there are multiple questions extract the relevant parts of answer for each, and if there is no matching answer set the field to None.
+Use only the provided information._

+We also included 10 more question-answer pairs.
+That makes the total length of evaluation dataset `n = 35`.

 ## Code generation